 Distal radial physeal injury is common in gymnasts, and occasionally occurs in other sports 2.
-The distal radius mostly involved because it bears the primary stressful forces in the wrist joint 1.
+The distal radius is mostly involved because it bears the primary stressful forces in the wrist joint 1.

 Pain with gradual onset and exaggeration by weight-bearing activities while the wrist in extension position.
 Often, range of motion is normal on physical examination, and frequently swelling and tenderness over the distal radius presents 2.